Schools & Colleges

 Find a Health Care Provider | Contact Us | Maps and Parking

-Center for Movement Disorders and Neurorestoration assembles a collection of medical professionals all dedicated to your specific situation.
+The Movement Disorders Center assembles a collection of medical professionals all dedicated to your specific situation.

 Our research includes independent, single-center studies and also participation in NIH-sponsored and pharmaceutical-sponsored multi-center clinical trials.